yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 * A *comment* is the third level of interaction: a clarification or side note made to a specific reponse, rather than to the post as a whole.

+Together, a post, its responses, and the comments on those repsonses are called *thread*.

 All course staff members and enrolled students can add posts, reponses, and comments, and view all of the posts, responses, and comments made by the others.
 Discussion threads are saved as part of the course.